 In 2008, Penang’s capital, George Town, was officially known as the UNESCO World Heritage Site for being a living museum, where people are still living the same way as they had a century ago.
 All the properties still retain its original form.

 In 2012, Penang’s municipal council had the great foresight to breathe new character into some of the traditional shop houses around the inner city.
-In a bid to inject creative ways of utilizing the public spaces, they worked with London-trained Lithuanian artist, Ernest Zacharevic to work on some wall art and revive the rich history of Penang’s streets.
+In a bid to inject creative ways of utilizing the public spaces, they worked with London-trained Lithuanian artist, Ernest Zacharevic to work on some Penang wall art and revive the rich history of its streets.

 His artworks can be found all around Penang’s city centre, along roads like Muntri Street, Weld Quay, Lebuh Leith, Armenian Street, Ah Quee Street and more.